-Sponsored by Mrs. Jane Gawne, wife of Captain James Gawne, the USS Bowfin was a Balao-class submarine built in 1942 by Portsmouth Navy Yard.
+Sponsored by Mrs. Jane Gawne, wife of Captain James Gawne, the USS Bowfin (SS-287) was a Balao-class submarine built in 1942 by Portsmouth Navy Yard.
 The submarine sunk a remarkable number of enemy vessels, including the passenger-cargo ship Kirishima Maru, the cargo ship Tsukikawa Maru, the passenger-cargo ship Tsushima Maru, as well as the cargo ship Shoyu Maru.
 Today, it can be seen at the USS Bowfin Submarine Museum & Park in Pearl Harbor, on the island of Oahu, Hawaii.
 Furthermore, in 1986, the submarine was declared a National Historic Landmark.
-However, despite the successful career the USS Bowfin enjoyed, there was a danger onboard - asbestos exposure, which can cause a wide range of lung disease.
-Therefore, we strongly advise veterans who served on it to pay close attention to their health and prevent the occurrence of such illnesses by undergoing regular medical examinations.

 While asbestos-containing materials were used in all branches of the military, it was far more prevalent in Navy shipyards and ships built between World War II and the late-1970s.
 We urge veterans who served on the USS Bowfin (SS-287) to keep a close eye on their health and undergo annual medical examinations to ensure their health are in good condition.